collaborativebioinformatics/virussusceptibility/README.md

 ## Introduction

-This is a part of a hackathon, in which we are trying to find the correlation of COVID with Chronic diseases, using vector trajectory inference.
+This is a project of the CMU/DNAnexus 2023 Hackathon, in which we are trying to find the correlation of COVID-19 susceptibility with chronic diseases (such as cancer, hypertension or diabetes), using vector trajectory inference.

+We developed a Python pipeline to create vector database and query it for specific

 Vector databases allow for performance, scalability, and flexibility when working with embeddings.

 ## The aim

-- Goal 1: to find out the set of conditions that make them more susceptible to COVID, for a given chronic disease
+- To find out the set of conditions that make patients with chronic diseases more susceptible to COVID, for a given chronic disease
-- Goal 2: How does this set of conditions vary between different chronic diseases?
+- How does this set of conditions vary between different chronic diseases?

 ## Workflow